Closer Look: How Huawei Quietly Became a Mobile Phone Giant

 Market research institution International Data Corp.
 (IDC) says Huawei sold 10.8 million mobile phones around the world in the fourth quarter of 2012, third behind Samsung and Apple.

-- Ruins of Urbanization
+- Sea of People

 - Sign up to receive our free daily newsletter

 - How the Hammer Falls as China Nails Corruption

 - CNPC Continues to Be Hit by Scandal as Two More Executives Fall

 - Market Reforms, Fight against Corruption Go Hand in Hand, Expert Says

 - What Li Keqiang Asks in Meetings with Economists